davidisnotnull/davidisnotnull/README.md

 ## A bit about me

-Over the past 20 years, I've had the pleasure of working with some fantastic clients, and some fantastic people.
+Over the past 2 and a half decades, I've had the pleasure of working with some fantastic clients, and some fantastic people.

 Some of my clients include: